 Developments surrounding the Englewood Environmental Foundation over the past few months:

-Claims about EEF abounded during the election that aimed to recall Councilmember Laurett Barrentine.
-The former Englewood mayors who led the recall effort pushed back against the idea that the election aimed to cover anything up: Claims fly during recall election
+• Claims about EEF abounded during the election that aimed to recall Councilmember Laurett Barrentine.
+A former Englewood mayor — among those who led the recall effort — pushed back against the idea that the election aimed to cover anything up: Claims fly during recall election

 An Englewood resident stood at the lectern and delivered an address that won applause from some in the audience, asking the question: